-- 10 If an organization's fiscal year recently ended and the year-end financial statements are not finalized (e.g., being prepared by an accountant), please submit draft or internally prepared financial statements. - Defined as unrestricted cash items, marketable securities and short- and long-term investments.
-Cash assets do not include accounts receivable or pre-paid expenses. - 12 Funds remaining in the organization's Gaming Account at their fiscal year end that were deposited or received in the previous fiscal year from licensed gaming events, Community Gaming Grants or gaming fund donations from service clubs.
+If an organization's fiscal year recently ended and the year-end financial statements are not finalized (e.g., being prepared by an accountant), please submit draft or internally prepared financial statements.

+Defined as unrestricted cash items, marketable securities and short- and long-term investments.
+Cash assets do not include accounts receivable or pre-paid expenses.